LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/conclusions.md

 The SHACL-based approach that we introduce in this work adheres to these requirements.
+It is in line with the REST architectural style,
+<span class="comment" data-author="RV">I find this very generic.
+Which part of the REST architectural style specifically, and why?
+I'd rather say that it allows implementing the self-descriptive message constraint of the REST style in a sustainable way across APIs.</span>
-It is in line with the REST architectural style, as at its core, it is based on simple building blocks that make it easy for clients to discover and interpret them, and these building blocks can be combined for reaching a higher level of expressivity.
+as at its core, it is based on simple building blocks that make it easy for clients to discover and interpret them, and these building blocks can be combined for reaching a higher level of expressivity.
 Furthermore, as SHACL is a W3C recommendation, it can lead to a higher adoption rate.